semgrep/semgrep-rules/HACKTOBERFEST2021.md

 <p align="center"><img src="https://hacktoberfest.digitalocean.com/_nuxt/img/logo-hacktoberfest-full.f42e3b1.svg" width="500px" /></p>

-We're participating in Hacktoberfest!
-This is our first year participating, and we hope it's a tradition for many years go come!
+We're participating in Hacktoberfest 2021!
+This is our first year participating, and we hope it's a tradition for many years to come!

 We want your help securing software everywhere.
 One of the best ways to do that is to leverage your expertise developing novel [Semgrep rules](https://semgrep.dev/r) for anyone to use.
 If you want to help, consider making a pull request to this repository with a new Semgrep rule.
 We accept rule contributions year-round, so feel free to make a PR at any time!

-We will be active in our [Slack channel](https://r2c.dev/slack).
+We will be active in our [Slack group](https://r2c.dev/slack).
 Come hang out in the `#rules` channel!
-Ask questions, collaborate, or whatever!
+Ask questions, collaborate, or just say hi!

 ## The Hacktoberfest Project